InspiringApps/altConf_2018/README.md

 In Scene editor you can add one action on each node, for example the “open” action, then as you grab a reference to it in code, you can create the corresponding “close” action by reversing it.

 I’ve listed 17 tips in this talk.
 This scene also demonstrates the one trick: the invisible box.
-There are 3 parts to this trick: double sided walls, and “almost” transparent outer wall, and an inner wall the is rendered “after” the outer wall.
+There are 3 parts to this trick: double sided walls, and “almost” transparent outer wall, and an inner wall that is rendered “after” the outer wall.

 Ok, I think my time is up.
 So just for fun, let’s look at that last tab in the demo app, where I took that one trick and went a little nuts with it